-Depth Alarm

-The 100SX contains an audible alarm to warn you of shallow water depths.
-The alarm is adjustable from 2' (.6m) to 99' (30m) of depth.
-When the alarm is enabled, an audible alarm is sounded if the water beneath the boat is equal to or less than the selected alarm depth.
-Upon activation, the alarm sounds continuously for about 5 seconds, and then intermittently to remind you that you are still in shallow water.
+Depth Alarm.
+The 300TX contains an audible alarm to warn you of shallow water depths.
+The alarm is adjustable to depths of 2' (.6m) to 99' (30m).
+When the alarm is enabled, an audible alarm sounds if the water beneath the boat is equal to or less than the selected alarm depth.
+The alarm sounds continuously for about five seconds, and then intermittently to remind you that you are still in shallow water.